riolubruh/YABDP4Nitro/README.md

  ![decoration demonstration](https://github.com/riolubruh/YABDP4Nitro/assets/54255074/b91fcd6e-389f-4adf-aa92-054d3e18d524)

  **Note: If your Avatar Decoration is in the About Me section of your profile, it will only appear for other users *after* they have opened your profile at least once.**

+ **For Nitro users only:** You can also set this per-server using the per-server bio.

 </details>